-I certainly believe that black tea can have an antibacterial effect.
-My wife and I have young children and we found that the best thing for their weeping eyes when they were babies was, amazingly enough, a solution of lukewarm black tea.
+I certainly believe black tea can have an antibacterial effect.
+My wife and I have young children and we found the best thing for their weeping eyes when they were babies was, amazingly enough, a solution of lukewarm black tea.

 These same properties in tea have also been found to be beneficial for dental health.
 A report in London’s Daily Mail newspaper in July 2013 revealed scientific findings* that the antioxidants in black tea can help combat two types of bacteria associated with dental decay and gum disease: Streptococcus mutans and Lactobacillus.

 The report also stated that green tea appears to have a similar antibacterial effect, as well as helping to prevent bad breath by neutralising the sulphur compounds that contribute to it.

 Further, both black and green teas appear to reduce inflammation in the mouth and prevent the adhesion and growth of bacteria that start a chain reaction in the mouth.** When the bacteria reacts to the carbohydrates in food, it produces acid that dissolves tooth enamel, resulting in damage that leads to fillings or tooth loss.